Environmental Conditions & Context

 - Dust/smoke: filtration and intake placement implications (details later)

-These failures aren’t “mysteries.”
-They’re usually the predictable result of a missed stressor: water, wind, sun, temperature swing, or site drainage.
+These failures aren't "mysteries."
+They're usually the predictable result of a missed stressor: water, wind, sun, temperature swing, or site drainage.
+Common patterns include leak paths at edges (roof transitions, wall-to-foundation, decks, penetrations), wind-driven rain wetting behind cladding, ice damming and meltwater backup, and sun-driven UV/heat degradation.
+Examples:

-Example 1 — “The windy wall”
+"The windy wall"

 Moderate rain + strong wind → repeated wetting through small defects → staining, rot, callbacks.

-Example 2 — “Good roof, bad edge”
+"Good roof, bad edge"

 Roof field performs, but a transition (valley/skylight/chimney) leaks season after season.

-Example 3 — “Drainage didn’t matter… until it did”
+"Drainage didn't matter… until it did"

 Downspouts and grading look fine on day one → long-term splashback and wet foundation zone.